pablomartinfranco/plots-notebooks/README.md

 ### Upgrade pip

-for installing packages into pypy allways update to latest pip
+when installing packages into pypy allways update to latest pip

 cd venv/Scripts/